hatemben/MongoDBAclBundle/README.markdown

 MongoDB ACL Bundle
 ====================

 This bundle allows the use of MongoDB as the storage layer for the Symfony ACLs component.
-This bundle's code is very old, will look around and update it.

-First working alpha, but lots of tests need to be done, and code to be reviewed.
+First working version, tests need to be update, and code to be reviewed.
+This version have been updated to use user's id in UserSecurityIdentity.

 ![Image of User Acl](Resources/public/images/user-acl.png)